| Jean-Baptiste

 employed at Gilbert’s

 workshops, and Krumpholtz’s contemporary.
+The family arrived

 in Paris at an auspicious time.
 Late eighteenth-century Paris